ScryEngineering/scrygroup.com/content/blog-posts/2019-06-28/A_day_in_the_life_of_a_package_maintainer.md

 Which is because of this: <https://github.com/travis-ci/travis-ci/issues/9815>

-The default travis runs on an old ubuntu LTS and Python 3.7 cannot run on that same LTS because of a variety of issues (effectively Python 3.7 requires a more modern version of the system dependencies than those that are available in Ubuntu 14.04).
+The default travis runs on an old ubuntu <abbr title="Long Term Support">LTS</abbr> version and Python 3.7 cannot run on that same LTS because of a variety of issues (effectively Python 3.7 requires a more modern version of the system dependencies than those that are available in Ubuntu 14.04).

 So when you add Python 3.7 to the matrix of jobs you have to explicitly specify a different, and more modern, distro image to run from.
 Here's the original `.travis.yml` file: